MrAllenChan/QuizHero/README.md

 ## How is it built?

-This project uses Marpit framework to convert Markdown and CSS themes to slide decks, and an original framework to convert Markdown content to quizzes.
-The front-end is based on React framework, the application server is developed using Javalin, and the database is based on SQLite.
+The front-end is based on React framework, with the help of Spectacle to present a dynamic slide decks converted from raw Markdown file, the application server is developed using Javalin, and the database is based on Postgres.

+## How to use our app?

+The alpha version of our QuizHero app is now deployed to Heroku.
+If you want to easily try our app, please go to https://quiz-hero.herokuapp.com/.
+Note that Heroku is not stable, so sometimes the server would be down, which may only be fixed by re-deployed it.
+But you can always run our app at localhost, detailed instructions will be given in the next section **How to run our project**.

 ## How to run our project